Nelestya/baseapp/README.md

 ```

 ## Motivation
-The goal is to create a website easily
+The goal is to create a website and the ability to learn and easily modify it

 ## Installation